-Listening for IELTS
+Listening Section of IELTS

 What to Expect in the IELTS Listening Test

 IELTS or the International English Language Testing System is administered by University of Cambridge ESOL Examinations in collaboration with British Council.
 It is an examination that non-English speaking candidates have to appear for if they wish to study in the universities and colleges of UK, Canada, Australia, Ireland, New Zealand and South Africa.
-Although nearly 3000 institutes in the USA accept IELTS score as a representation of the candidate's proficiency in the language, yet it would be better if you appear for TOEFL if you wish to apply in the institutes of the USA.
+Although nearly 3000 institutes in the USA accept this test's score as a representation of the candidate's proficiency in the language, yet it would be better if you appear for TOEFL if you wish to apply in the institutes of the USA.

 Know the Listening Section of IELTS